-Individualized course of study for students with verifiable disabilities.
-Designed to acquaint students with basic assistive technology and techniques that may improve their ability to succeed in mainstream college-level courses and vocational programs.
+Individualized course of study for students with disabilities.
+Designed to acquaint students with basic assistive technology and techniques that may improve their ability to participate in general activities, programs and classes offered by the college and improve their potential for success in college.
 May be taken for a maximum of 4 units.
 Pass/No Pass only.
-Nondegree applicable.
+Non-degree applicable.